simoninireland/epyc/doc/tutorial/here-and-there.rst

 .. important ::

-    You only need to use ``%%pxlocal`` whfor cells in whichen you're defining classes.
+    You only need to use ``%%pxlocal`` for cells in which you're defining classes.
     When you're running the experiments all the code runs notebook-side only, and ``epyc`` handles passing the necessary objects around the network.